 Ayutthaya Day Tour Trip – from Bangkok to Ayutthaya and Back

-UPDATE NOVEMBER 2020: Bangkok is kind of like your best friend that your other friends don’t like, but once they get to know him, they love him every bit as much as you do.
+UPDATE JANUARY 2021: Bangkok is kind of like your best friend that your other friends don’t like.
+But once they get to know him, they love him every bit as much as you do.
 You just have to delve that little bit deeper.
 I’ve lived in Bangkok for 10 years, and I think it’s the best big city in the world.
 It’s also a great base to explore some really cool day trips.
 Day trips to Ayutthaya, things to do in Kanchanaburi, Khao Yai, Hua Hin, so many places within a couple of hours in Bangkok.
 The best day trip from Bangkok?
 An Ayutthaya Day Tour.
 Once you start discovering places like Ayutthaya, you’ll never look at Bangkok in the same way again.

 STARTING IN BANGKOK; Bangkok to Ayutthaya

-While most tourists, backpackers and holidaymakers swing through Bangkok for 1 night or 2, then tell the world that it wasn’t for them, the people who do a tiny bit of research and venture out from the tourist hotspots will find Bangkok to be somewhere very special.
-Since I based myself here, bought my place here, and began to explore the surrounding regions of Bangkok, places like Kanchanaburi, Khao Yai, Koh Samet, Hua Hin, Amphawa, I realised that in no uncertain terms that Bangkok is my favourite city in the world.
+While most tourists, backpackers and holidaymakers swing through their Bangkok Itinerary for 1 night or 2, then tell the world that it wasn’t for them.
+The few people who do a tiny bit of research and venture out from the tourist hotspots will find Bangkok to be somewhere very special.
+Since I based myself here, bought my place here, and began to explore the surrounding regions of Bangkok, places like Kanchanaburi, Khao Yai, Damnoen Saduak floating market, Mae Klong Train market, Hua Hin, Erawan museum, I realised that in no uncertain terms that Bangkok is my favourite city in the world.
 And actually you could spend your entire 2 week Thai holiday in Bangkok and it’s surroundings and have the holiday of a lifetime, honestly.

 WHAT IS AYUTTHAYA HISTORICAL PARK?

-Ayutthaya was actually formerly Thailand’s Capital, and in 1700 was the largest city in the world!
-It’s now a UNESCO world heritage site and the fact so many people go through Bangkok without spending a day here is almost criminal, it’s an absolute must-see when you’re in Thailand.
+Ayutthaya was actually formerly Thailand’s Capital.
+And in 1700 was the largest city in the world.
+It’s now a UNESCO world heritage site and the fact so many people go through Bangkok without spending a day here is almost criminal.
+It’s truly an absolute must-see when you’re in Thailand.
 You just have to figure out how to get from Bangkok to Ayutthaya, and the best way to take your Ayutthaya Day Tour.
 You have a couple of options, as I’ll outline below.

 You, therefore, have 3 options to visit Ayutthaya from Bangkok: